 That depends on the platform (or brokerage) you choose to invest through.
 Each company may have a different minimum required to start investing.
 Look for a company with a low, or no minimum requirement to invest.
 Another good thing to look for is if your brokerage offers fractional shares.
 Fractional shares are a great way to get into a company whose stock price may be out of your reach.
 For instance, if you want to purchase a share of a company that has a price of $800 per share, but you only have $100 to invest, You can buy $100 worth of one share (1/8th), becoming a fractional owner.

-What types of accounts can I have?
+What types of investment accounts can I have?

 When considering how to invest in Canada, first you have to choose your investment account You can open a non-taxable account (TFSA) where your investments grow tax-free and are not taxed on withdrawal (bonus!).
 Tax-Deferred Accounts (RRSP, RESP, RRIF, RDSP) which means your investments will grow without any tax being charged for now, but when you withdraw your money, you will be taxed at your marginal tax rate at the time.
 Each of these accounts has its own rules and contribution limits each year, so make sure you understand the rules of your preferred account type.

-Tax Free Accounts
+Tax Free Accounts in Canada

 - TFSA – Tax Free Savings Account

-Tax Deferred Accounts
+Tax Deferred Accounts in Canada

 - RRSP – Registered Retirement Savings Plan